-C Discipline Intervention Matrix Elementary Action Legend Administrative Consequences/Interventions Discipline for ESE/504 students with disabilities shall be in accordance with state and federal laws and School Board policies.
-A. Classroom Intervention 1-4 Student has been given a verbal warning and retaught the expectations and the specific rule broken.
-B. Warning C. Parent Contact/Conference D. Collaborative Problem Solving Team (Rtl Referral) E. Confiscation (when applicable) T. Out-of-School Suspension: 5-10 Days (has to be approved by the Deputy Superintendent or Elementary Director) U. Consultation with Law Enforcement follow SESIR reporting for any additional Student Expectation Conference Buddy Teacher Time Out Loss of Item/Class Privilege Seating Change/Time Out F. Restitution (when applicable) G. Referral to Guidance H. Referral to Social Worker I. Attendance/Behavior Contract J. Apology Letter SESIR incidents not noted in this legend Bus Offenses Bus drivers must go through Department Bus Level Response Discipline Curriculum Modification Student Contract Positive Reinforcement Reflection Center K. Detention (1) L. School Specific Consequence M. Loss of Privilege N. Work Detail Procedures or the School's PBIS before a referral can be filled out on a student Phone/Contact Parent Other (be specific) O. Time Out in office P. Half (1/2) Day ISS Q. In-School Suspension: 1-2 Days R. Out-of-School Suspension: 1-2 Days S. Out-of-School Suspension: 3-4 Days V. Bus - Verbal or Written Reprimand W. Bus - 1-3 Days School Bus Suspension X. Bus - 4-10 Days School Bus Suspension Y. Bus - Removal from School Bus for Remainder of Semester/School Year Z. Citizenship The Discipline Matrix sets forth the guide principals have the discretion to deviate fr in the Matrix if he or she determines in h Students may be referred for mental heal om these guidelines by assessing an ap is or her sole discretion that there are r propriate consequence other than stated nitigating or aggravating circumstances.
+Discipline Intervention Matrix Elementary

+Action Legend

+Administrative Consequences/Interventions

+Discipline for ESE/504 students with disabilities shall be in accordance with state and federal laws and School Board policies.

+- A. Classroom Intervention - 1-4 Student has been given a verbal warning and retaught the expectations and the specific rule broken.

+Student Expectation Conference Buddy Teacher Time Out Loss of Item/Class Privilege Seating Change/Time Out Curriculum Modification Student Contract Positive Reinforcement Reflection Center Phone/Contact Parent Other (be specific)

+- B. Warning

+- C. Parent Contact/Conference

+- D. Collaborative Problem Solving Team (Rtl Referral)

+- E. Confiscation (when applicable)

+- F. Restitution (when applicable)

+- G. Referral to Guidance

+- H. Referral to Social Worker

+- I. Attendance/Behavior Contract

+- J. Apology Letter

+- K. Detention (1)

+- L. School Specific Consequence

+- M. Loss of Privilege

+- N. Work Detail

+- O. Time Out in office

+- P. Half (1/2) Day ISS

+- Q. In-School Suspension: 1-2 Days

+- R. Out-of-School Suspension: 1-2 Days

+- S. Out-of-School Suspension: 3-4 Days

+- T. Out-of-School Suspension: 5-10 Days (has to be approved by the Deputy Superintendent or Elementary Director) - U. Consultation with Law Enforcement follow SESIR reporting for any additional SESIR incidents not noted in this legend

+Bus Offenses Bus drivers must go through Department Bus Level Response Discipline Procedures or the School's PBIS before a referral can be filled out on a student

+V. Bus - Verbal or Written Reprimand

+W. Bus - 1-3 Days School Bus Suspension

+X. Bus - 4-10 Days School Bus Suspension Y. Bus - Removal from School Bus for

+Remainder of Semester/School Year

+Z. Citizenship

+The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
+School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+Students may be referred for mental health services on an as needed basis.
+SESIR and or law reporting requirements are designated in far left column and are required by Florida Statutes.